prasadpamidi/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image5]
 ![alt text][image6]

-After the collection process, I had more than 30000 data points.
+After the collection process, I had more than 20000 data points.

+From the data records, I noticed the data is seriosly biased towards zero angle measurements which might cause the model to drive car in straight paths only.
+To overcome this, I have reduced the zero angle records count to 70% and also flipped images with angles greater than 0.3.
+This reduced the data distribution difference a little.

+![alt text][data_cleanup]

+To generalize the model for other driving lanes and light conditions, I have random brightness to images as part of data augmentation step.

+![alt text][brightness]

+I have also included a random veritcal shift to the images to handle driving over slope scenarios.

+![alt text][verticalshift]

 I then used to generators and preprocessing layers like normalization and cropping layers to optimize the data set.

 I finally randomly shuffled the data set and put 2% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+####4.
+Test the model

+To test the model, I have randomly picked a record from dataset and used model to predict the measurement.
+I then used the prediction and actual measurement to draw lines on the actual images.(Green line for actual angle and blue line for predicted measurement.)

+![alt text][prediction1]

+![alt text][prediction2]

+![alt text][prediction3]